Psulocom/frontend-react-ts-test-task/README.md

 Whew, you made it!
 At this point we would like to hear from you.
 The codebase is not great.
 It specifically incorporated some issues, it has some bad practices and a few suboptimal solutions.

 What are the problems of the codebase?
-What kind of implementations did you see in the code base that ou did now like?
+What kind of implementations did you see in the code base that you did not like?
 How would you improve it?

 Add a new file called `exercise16.md` to the repository where you document these answers.